ESFJ

 the supportive contributor

-ESFJ strengths & weaknesses
+ESFJ strengths and weaknesses

 ESFJs at their best

-ESFJs are often the caretakers of their family or their workplace.
-They’re usually the person who plans most activities and keeps everyone feeling like they’re a part of the group.
+In a group, they are usually the person who plans activities, remembers everyone’s birthday, and keeps everyone feeling like they’re a part of the group.
+They’re the connecting link that holds everyone else together.

 Potential development areas for ESFJs

-Want to build your confidence and play up your strengths?
-Take our MBTI® assessment here and receive our personal development course in confidence for free with your purchase.
+Want to build your confidence and emphasize your strengths?
+Take the MBTI® assessment here and receive our personal development course on confidence for free with your purchase.

 ESFJs and stress